JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/05-weaviate-schema-and-vectorization.md

-# Lesson 5 — Weaviate Schema & Vectorization (Guided Schema Build)
+# Lesson 5 — Weaviate Schema & Vectorization

+---

-## Learning objectives
+## Learning Objectives

 By the end of this lesson, you will be able to:

-- Explain what a Weaviate schema is and why it exists.
+- Explain what a **Weaviate schema** is and why it exists.
-- Explain embeddings in beginner language.
+- Explain **embeddings** in beginner-friendly language.
 - Verify Weaviate and the vectorizer are healthy from inside Docker.
-- Make a small schema change (add a new field), rebuild, and prove ingestion still works.
+- Safely extend a schema with a new field.
+- Rebuild and validate ingestion without breaking retrieval.
+- Understand why schema changes must be controlled in production systems.

 ---

-## Step 1 — Beginner mental model
+# Step 1 — Mental Model: What’s Actually Happening

-Weaviate stores:
+Weaviate stores two things:

-- **objects** (your documents)
+- **Objects** → Your structured documents (JSON)
-- **vectors** (numeric embeddings representing meaning)
+- **Vectors** → Numeric embeddings representing semantic meaning

-The vectorizer service turns `text` into vectors so Weaviate can do semantic search.
+The vectorizer service (`text2vec-transformers`) converts your `text` field into a vector automatically.

+That vector enables **semantic search**.

+Instead of matching keywords, Weaviate retrieves documents based on meaning.

+System flow:

+User → Edge (NGINX) → Ingestion API → Weaviate
+                                      ↳ Vectorizer (embeddings)

 ---

-## Step 2 — Verify readiness (internal-only testing)
+# Step 2 — Verify Internal Readiness

-We do not expose Weaviate to the host.
+We do NOT expose Weaviate to localhost.
-So we test from inside a container on the internal Docker network.
+Everything runs inside Docker’s internal network.

+---

-### 2.1 Weaviate ready?
+## 2.1 Check Weaviate Readiness

 ```bash
 docker exec -i ingestion-api python - <<'PY'